zzysh12345/smol-course/README.md

 ![smolcourse image](./banner.png)

-This is a practical and non exhaustive guide on aligning smol language models for your specific use case.
-It's a handy way to get started with aligning language models, because everything runs on most local machines.
-There's minimal GPU required and no paid services.
+This is a practical course on aligning smol language models for your specific use case.
+It's a handy way to get started with aligning language models, because everything runs on most local machines, there's minimal GPU requirements, and no paid services.
 The course is based on the [SmolLM2](https://github.com/huggingface/smollm/tree/main) series of models, but you can transfer the skills you learn here to larger models or other small language models.

-While large language models have shown impressive capabilities, they often require significant computational resources and can be overkill for focused applications.
-This course shows you how to:

-- Fine-tune smaller, more efficient models for your specific needs
-- Align model outputs with domain requirements and human preferences
-- Evaluate and improve model performance for your use case
-- Create synthetic datasets for training and evaluation

-You can transfer the skills you learn here to larger models and models other than SmolLM2 and SmolVLM, but this course is designed to run on those models.

 ## Course Outline